alentodorov/real-dark-mirror/README.md

 update folder_path to your Markdown files
 ```

-Use it like by adding the question at run time
+Start the app by running:
 ```
-python main.py "Are you happy?"
+python main.py
 ```

 ### How it works